 The greatest housing problem facing Lehigh County is the lack of affordable housing and the fact that many of the County's lower income households are paying more than 30% of their total household income on housing related costs.
-The following information was noted: 12,190 White households were cost overburdened by 30% to 50%, and 7,640 White households were severely cost overburdened by greater than 50%; 753 Hispanic households were cost overburdened by 30% to 50%, and 700 Hispanic households were severely cost overburdened by greater than 50%; 343 Black/African American households were severely cost overburdened by 30% to 50%, and 370 Black/African American households were severely cost overburdened by greater than 50%; and lastly, 212 Asian households were cost overburdened by 30% to 50%, and 365 Asian households were severely cost overburdened by greater than 50%.
+The following information was noted: 12,190 White households were cost overburdened by 30% to 50%, and 7,640 White households were severely cost overburdened by greater than 50%; 753 Hispanic households were cost overburdened by 30% to 50%, and 700 Hispanic households were severely cost overburdened by greater than 50%; 343 Black/African American households were severely cost overburdened by 30% to 50%, and 370 Black/African American households were severely cost overburdened by greater than 50%; and lastly, 212 Asian households were cost overburdened by greater than 50%.